 Ex-Catalan leader Puigdemont withdraws bid to regain power

-MADRID (AP) — Catalonia’s fugitive ex-leader dropped a political bombshell Thursday, unexpectedly announcing that he is temporarily withdrawing his bid to get back his old job as president of the independence-minded northeastern Spanish region.
+BRUSSELS (AP) — Fugitive ex-Catalan leader Carles Puigdemont has announced he is temporarily withdrawing his bid to get back his old job as president of the independence-minded northeastern Spanish region.

-Carles Puigdemont said in a video message posted from Brussels, where he fled to escape arrest in Spain, that he is standing aside so the Catalan parliament can find another candidate to form a regional government that presses ahead with deadlocked efforts to win independence.
+Puigdemont says in a video message posted from Brussels, where he fled to escape arrest in Spain, that he is standing aside so the Catalan parliament can find another candidate to form a regional government that presses ahead with independence efforts.

-But the Spanish government says it will not allow anybody facing legal action over secession to become Catalan president, so Puigdemont’s announcement did little to increase the chances of ending the stalemate.
+But the Spanish government says it will not allow anybody facing legal action over secession to become Catalan president.
+Puigdemont’s announcement did little to increase the chances of ending the separatists’ standoff with the central government in Madrid.